Rennie Ellis: Reception

 Cultural commentator Phillip Adams in discussing Australian Graffiti, dubbed Ellis "Australia's oldest hippy."
 Art critic Nancy Borlase remarked, in relation to his inclusion, with Warren Breninger and Godwin Bradbeer in a 1978 Australian Centre for Photography show of the Melbourne photographers, that "Ellis, whose assured professionalism, in his The Way of Flesh series, places him in that class of photographers who use the camera as an extension of themselves, effortlessly and with obvious enjoyment," and quoting him as saying "I like photographing behind the scenes, like Brassaï."

 Legacy

 Ellis died after suffering a cerebral haemorrhage at the age of 62.
 Since his death his second wife, Kerry Oldfield Ellis, and his assistant, Manuela Furci, have established the Rennie Ellis Photographic Archive, and continue to organise exhibitions of his work.
-These have included Aussies All: Portrait Photography by Rennie Ellis at the National Portrait Gallery in Canberra (2006), No Standing, Only Dancing at the Ian Potter Centre in Melbourne (2008), and Kings Cross 1970-1971: Rennie Ellis in Sydney (2017).
-Ellis' work was included in Candid Camera: Australian Photography 1950s–1970s at the Art Gallery of South Australia (2010) which also featured the work of key Australian photographers Max Dupain, David Moore, Jeff Carter, Robert McFarlane, Mervyn Bishop, Carol Jerrems and Roger Scott.
+These have included Aussies All: Portrait Photography by Rennie Ellis at the National Portrait Gallery in Canberra (2006), No Standing, Only Dancing at the Ian Potter Centre in Melbourne (2008), and Kings Cross 1970–1971: Rennie Ellis in Sydney (2017).
+Ellis's work was included in Candid Camera: Australian Photography 1950s–1970s at the Art Gallery of South Australia (2010) which also featured the work of key Australian photographers Max Dupain, David Moore, Jeff Carter, Robert McFarlane, Mervyn Bishop, Carol Jerrems and Roger Scott.